Volunteer Legal Assistants

 - Completion of at least two years of an undergraduate law degree, or accepted into a graduate law degree, or relevant experience

 - Demonstrated understanding of and commitment to social justice causes and volunteering in the community

 - Demonstrated understanding of legal ethical issues affecting lawyers and community legal centres, and what this would mean for the work of volunteers in legal centres.

 - Excellent written and verbal communication skills, including a) dealing with people who are in high stress; and b) precise communication of detailed information to the general public

 - Available as required by the specific intake.

 - Lived experience relevant to RLC's clients or areas of law.

 Can VLA work count towards PLT requirements?

-RLC’s policy is that VLA front desk work by itself cannot count towards PLT hours.
-This is because the structure of front desk volunteering is inconsistent with a number of PLT requirements, depending on the college in question, because the work may be only 3-4 hours per day; supervision is by multiple staff including non-lawyers; and the nature of front desk work does not fully meet the range and level of work that a PLT requires.
+RLC’s policy is that VLA intake work by itself cannot count towards PLT hours.
+This is because the structure of intake volunteering is inconsistent with a number of PLT requirements, depending on the college in question, because the work may be only 3-4 hours per day; supervision is by multiple staff who are not lawyers; and the nature of intake work does not fully meet the range and level of work that a PLT requires.